pelithne/AKS_security_workshop/04-workload-protection.md

   --query 'customDnsConfigs[0].ipAddresses[0]' --output tsv)
  ````

-Create the A record in DNS zone. and point it to the private endpoint IP of the Keyvault.
+Create the A record in DNS zone and point it to the private endpoint IP of the Keyvault.

 ````bash
   az network private-dns record-set a create \